sysu-liweijia-lab/OmniCity-v1.0/README.md

 # OmniCity-v1.0

 ## Introduction
-This project is used in Multi-level task based on MMDetection, which include models, and correlative configs.
+This project is used in Multi-level task based on MMDetection, which includes models and correlative configs.
 **Note**： If you want to check more about our work, please refer [here](https://city-super.github.io/omnicity).

 ## Overview of the models and its related tasks